Strikeforce (comics): Plot summary

 The team seek refuge in one of Doom's safehouses while they wait for the Count to wake up.
 Winter Soldier reveals that during the War, he was captured by a creature that took his shape and tried to kill Captain America although he was able to stop it before it could.
 He believes that this shapeshifter is the same one that Blade fought during his vampire hunt.
 Daimon similarly recounts a story about how he was fighting some cultists alongside his ex-girlfriend Hellcat and that, despite rekindling their relationship that night, he received a phone call from her the next day chastising him for bringing girls back to the Defender's safehouse, theorising that the Hellcat he fought alongside was a shapeshifter.
 Spider-Woman storms off, unable to cope after her own history with shapeshifters.
 Angela goes after her and Spider-Woman tells her that she almost killed her own son after believing he had been replaced by a shapeshifter, admitting that she feels guilty.
 Angela announces to the group that all of their stories about past experiences with the shapeshifters are lies that have been implanted, arguing that these shapeshifters had never left Asgard until recently.
 They are interrupted when Ghost attacks Spectrum, knocking her unconscious.
 The team go after him while Wiccan and Daimon stay with Spectrum and the Count.
 Wiccan reveals that he knows Daimon is purposefully preventing the Count from waking up and confronts him about why he was working with the shapeshifters in the first place.
 Daimon explains that they approached him seeking his help with a magic ritual that would help them find a home after landing on Earth.
-Spectrum, Angela, Blade, Winter Soldier and Spier-Woman track Ghost to a small hospital where they discover he has been working with Moonstone to try and bring people back from the dead.
+Spectrum, Angela, Blade, Winter Soldier and Spier-Woman track Ghost to a small hospital where they discover he has been working with Moonstone to try to bring people back from the dead.
 They discover that Spectrum can use her powers to guide the souls back into their bodies shortly after death and they manipulate her into reviving them.
 Angela and Ghost make a deal and they work together to defeat Moonstone while Spectrum releases the souls so that they can die peacefully.